-MUS 307 Basic Conducting
+MUS 307 Basic Conductina

-Presents the basic technique of conducting both with and without a baton.
+Presents the basic techniques of conducting, both with and without a baton.
 These techniques include basic beat patterns, preparation, cut-offs, fermatas, tempos, moods, use of the left hand, etc. Each student conducts using the class as the performing medium.
+2 credits